This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Wandering around Firostefani

 If you’re hiking from Fira to Oia (rather than the opposite direction), once you’re past the various towns and out in Santorini’s bare landscape, there are a couple of points along the route where there are seemingly two directions to follow.
-If you find yourselves unable to decide which path to follow, remember to always keep the sea and the caldera to your left.
-It’s impossible to get lost this way.

 This image shows Maria walking along the hiking path that leads from Fira to Oia.
 The scenery is stunning as the caldera of Santorini is visible at every step.
 To the left, the Aegean Sea looks magnificent.